IIIF/api/source/api/presentation/2.0/index.md

 ##  4. Presentation Resource Properties

 This specification defines properties in four distinct areas.
 Most of the properties may be associated with any of the resource types, and may have more than one value.
+The property relates to the resource that it is associated with, so a `description` property on a manifest is a description of the object, whereas a `description` property on a canvas is a description of that particular page or view of the object.

 ####  4.1.
 Descriptive Properties

 label
-:   A human readable label, name or title for the object.
+:   A human readable label, name or title for the resource.
 This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.

     Usage:
     {: .usage}